theoogabear/participationgrader/README.md

 ### Dependencies

-You need the [huh](https://github.com/charmbracelet/huh) library from charmed to use this.
+You need the [huh](https://github.com/charmbracelet/huh) library from [charm bracelet](https://github.com/charmbracelet/bubbletea) to use this.